 How Can I Protect My Pregnant Employee Rights in California?

-Any form of pregnancy discrimination is unacceptable in the workplace.
+Any form of pregnancy discrimination in the workplace is unacceptable.
 That is why it is important to learn about your pregnant employee rights.
 After all, understanding your rights is the first step towards protecting them.

 However, if your rights as a pregnant employee are violated, then your first step is to file a complaint with the California Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
 Both agencies have a work-sharing agreement, meaning that they work with one another to process a claim.